 The Organising Committee extends a warm invitation to all participants of previous kimberlite conferences and potential first time delegates to attend the 12th International Kimberlite Conference which will be held in Yellowknife, Northwest Territories from 8th -12th July 2024.

 The location of the 12 IKC is particularly appropriate as Canada has become the third largest producer of diamonds by value after Botswana and Russia.
 The Northwest Territories is where it started and there are now three operating mines.

 The design of the 12 IKC logo has the Canadian emblem, the maple leaf, inside a cut diamond shape to celebrate ‘30 years of Diamonds in Canada‘.
 Red and white are the official colours of Canada and also signify kimberlite magma and diamond.
 The Northwest Territories is where diamonds in Canada started and from its flag, the blue represents the many lakes and rivers and the white represents the winter ice and snow.
 We are excited to have this logo represent the conference and the role of diamonds in the Northwest Territories and Canada.

 The conference will bring together geoscientists from both the academic and exploration/mining communities to share their knowledge, stimulate scientific debate and to further our understanding of the geology of kimberlites, diamonds and related subjects.
-The conference will include oral and poster technical sessions as well as field trips throughout Canada (conference flyer) and for the first time will feature seminars.
+The conference technical programme will include the usual oral and poster sessions, and for the first time will feature seminars.
 12 IKC will also offer a selection of field trips showcasing the NWT diamond mines.
 The two adjacent conference hotels, the Explorer and the Chateau Nova, will host all of the technical sessions, maximizing the opportunity for delegates to network with the kimberlite and diamond community.

 IKCs have a proud history of awarding significant financial support, typically for about thirty individuals, primarily students, to attend each conference.
 The 12 IKC is pleased to continue this tradition.